The Harry & Mary Foundation

 The Foundation operates across three main charitable purposes:

-1. Education Programme: Supporting the education (including social and physical training) of people under the age of 25 years in the City of Bradford, including awarding scholarships, maintenance allowances, or grants tenable at any university, college, or institution of higher or further education.
+1. Education Programme: Supporting the education and well-being of young people under the age of 25 in the City of Bradford.

-2. Health Programme: Relief of sickness and promotion of good health among people residing permanently or temporarily in the County of West Yorkshire.
-This includes funding for equipment and research projects undertaken by clinicians in hospitals located in West Yorkshire.
+2. Health Programme: The relief of sickness and promotion of good health among people residing permanently or temporarily in the County of West Yorkshire.

-3. Poverty Relief: Addressing poverty within West Yorkshire and the City of Bradford.
+3. Poverty Relief: The prevention and relief of poverty within West Yorkshire and the City of Bradford.

 Recent Grant Activity